Man accused of shooting Lady Gaga’s dog walker mistakenly released - NewsBreak

 The pop singer’s dog walker was shot while walking three of her dogs in Hollywood on Feb.
 25, 2021.

 Multiple people were involved in the attack, according to authorities.
 A car had pulled up to the dog walker near Sunset Boulevard that evening and two men jumped out.
 Jackson is the one accused of firing the single shot that landed the victim in the hospital before they got away with two dogs, the Associated Press reported.
-The third dog had run off.Selling your home?
-The best time of year to list is coming soon, reports find
+The third dog had run off.Sheriff: Man walks into Russell County jail confesses to murder, then tries to escape

 The district attorney’s office said Jackson, Jaylin White, and Lafayette Whaley were charged with attempted murder, conspiracy to commit robbery and second-degree robbery.
 The Los Angeles Police Department has said the trio are documented gang members.